- 01202 961324

 Lecture and Discussion presented to Retired Air Vice Marshall Audu Bida, Director General National Emergency Management Agency (NEMA).
 Purpose of lecture and executive discussion was to present BUDMC's ability to assist NEMA in the development of a national plan for Nigeria and to win a contract lasting over six years delivering professional practice training and consultancy to the Nigerian Emergency Management Agency, Police, Fire Service, Military and other key stakeholders.

-- United Kingdom Alliance for Disaster Reduction (UKADR) Conference, A Challenge in African Disaster Management - an Analysis of the October 2016 Eséka Train Accident in Cameroon, 27 Apr 2018, University of Bristol
+- United Kingdom Alliance for Disaster Reduction (UKADR) Conference, A Challenge in African Disaster Management - an Analysis of the October 2016 Eséka Train Accident in Cameroon, 27 Apr 2018

-- European International Studies Association (EISA), A Glass of Crisis Management with a Foreign Policy Twist?: Entrepreneurial Resilience in the Cameroon, 07 Jun 2017, Cardiff University, Cardiff, UK
+- European International Studies Association (EISA), A Glass of Crisis Management with a Foreign Policy Twist?: Entrepreneurial Resilience in the Cameroon, 07 Jun 2017

 - International Diploma in Humanitarian Affairs, Crises, Disasters and Humanitarian Operations, 05 Jun 2017, Fordham University, New York